altimmons/LangNotes/C.md

 sudo apt-get install linux-libc-dev gcc-multilib cmake cmake-doc gcc clang

+build-essential

+needed to get the new cmake a few times.

+### VS Code Setup

+sourceFileMap#

+This allows mapping of the compile-time paths for source to local source locations.
+It is an object of key/value pairs and will resolve the first string-matched path. (example: "sourceFileMap": { "/mnt/c": "c:\\" } will map any path returned by the debugger that begins with /mnt/c and convert it to c:\\.
+You can have multiple mappings in the object but they will be handled in the order provided.)

 Variables defined with `=` are recursively expanded variables.
 Variables defined with `:=` or `::=` are simply expanded variables; these definitions can contain variable references which will be expanded before the definition is made.
 See The Two Flavors of Variables.

 The shell assignment operator `!=` can be used to execute a shell script and set a variable to its output.
 This operator first evaluates the right-hand side, then passes that result to the shell for execution.
 If the result of the execution ends in a newline, that one newline is removed; all other newlines are replaced by spaces.
 The resulting string is then placed into the named recursively-expanded variable.

 ## Make